Praharsh7270/Mentor/Readme.md

 ```

 ### AI Model Configuration
-The Qwen model is pre-configured in `saved_qwen_model/`.
-Ensure the model files are present for AI features to work.
+The Qwen model configuration files are in `saved_qwen_model/`.
+The large model file (`model.safetensors`) needs to be downloaded separately due to size constraints.

 ## 🚀 Deployment